Hadgebury/SteamCMD-Game-Server-Auto-Mod-Updater/README.md

 3. Version Control: The script computes a hash of the downloaded mod and compares it with the stored hash from the previous run.
 If a new version is found, it will replace the old version.
 4. Cleanup: Old or missing mods that are no longer in modlist.txt are automatically removed from the server to avoid unnecessary files taking up space.

-# Configuration Variables
+# Configuration Variables / File Paths

-Below are the key configuration variables you can modify in the script:
+Below are the key configuration variables you can modify in the script and their usual file paths:

 ## STEAMCMD
 Path to your SteamCMD installation.